flybywiresim/docs/docs/pilots-corner/airliner-flying-guide/navigation.md

 !!! info "NOTE"
     All approach charts, no matter the designer, will have this information provided to you as a bare minimum.

-    However, the layout may be significantly different, so a quick 5 minutes to look at the charge can make all the difference before starting an approach.
+    However, the layout may be significantly different, so a quick 5 minutes to look at the chart can make all the difference before starting an approach.

 ***